henryw374/cljs.java-time/README.md

 # cljs.java.time

 A Clojurescript library that provides the jsr-310 (java.time) api.

-Note: this is not a wrapper library, meaning there are not additional Clojurescript functions, only what java.time provides.
+Since v0.1.16 this requires Clojurescript version 1.10.741 or higher

 Underneath this lib is a pure JS implementation of java.time.
+This library just aims to make that library usable from Clojurescript:

-This extends that by adding Clojurescript's equivalence, hash and comparison protocols to the java.time domain objects, providing externs and having the packages of java.time be mirrored by namespaces.
+* it adds Clojurescript's equivalence, hash and comparison protocols to the java.time domain objects
+* it provides externs
+* the java.time packages are mirrored by Clojurescript namespaces.

 ## Related Libraries